Skip to content

 Aruba with Toddlers: A Parent's Complete Survival Guide

-I am going to be honest: traveling to a Caribbean island with a toddler sounds like a dream vacation until you realize that toddlers do not care about your vacation.
+Honest truth: traveling to a Caribbean island with a toddler sounds like a dream vacation until you realize that toddlers do not care about your vacation.
 They care about nap time, snacks, and whether the sand feels weird on their feet.
-But here is the good news — Aruba is one of the most toddler-friendly islands in the Caribbean, and with the right planning, you can have an incredible family trip without losing your mind.
+But here is the good news.
+Aruba is one of the most toddler-friendly islands in the Caribbean, and with the right planning, you can have an incredible family trip without losing your mind.

 This guide covers everything from which beaches have calm enough water for a 2-year-old to where to find a pediatrician at midnight.
 Let us make this work.